esonderegger/fecfile/README.md

 version ``str`` used in the document, and the number of lines used by the header.

-The third return value of number of lines used by the header is only useful for versions 1 and 2 of the FEC file format, when the header was a multiline string beginning and ending with ``/*``.
-This allows us to pass in the entire contents of the file as a list of lines and know where to start parsing the non-header lines.
+The third return value from parse_header-- the number of lines used by the header--is only useful for early versions of the FEC file format, typically predating 2001.
+Versions 1 and 2 of the FEC file format allowed headers to be a multiline string beginning and ending with ``/*``.

+Returning the number of lines in the header allows us to know where the non-header lines begin.

 <h3 id="fecfile.parse_line">parse_line</h3>